Ace4896/advent-of-code/2025/README.md

 Part 1 is fine - brute force is enough to solve it.

 But I have no idea how to solve part 2... not very good at this type of problem.
 Ended up brute forcing again using the [`geo`](https://crates.io/crates/geo) crate to check if the rectangle was inside the input polygon.

+### Day 10

+Feels like Day 9 all over again... part 1 was perfectly fine to brute force and I have no clue how to solve part 2 LOL.

+This is the first day where I found manual parsing to be too tedious, so I added [`regex`](https://crates.io/crates/regex) to help me out.
+Other languages come with regex in their standard library, so I'd say this is perfectly fine.